 It might not sound like fun but the kids will love it, especially small kids who love messing with water.
 Let them have a bucket or dish of water & cloth or sponge each, and scrub and rub till your car shines.
 They could even do a neighbourhood car-wash.

 #26.
 Bake Some Treats

 Most kids love to bake, with the promise of a sweet treat at the end!
 We have lots of recipe ideas in our food and recipes section, to give you some inspiration, like these yummy lemon buns, these breakfast berry muffins, or chocolate chip cookies.

 You May Also Enjoy 10 Easy Peasy Baking Recipes for Kids

 If your child is tired of their boring white socks, why not have a tie dye day?
 You will need white clothing, bucket, water, various dyes, rubber bands, rubber gloves to protect your hands.
 How you fold and secure with rubber bands, helps determine the pattern that results.
 Best to start with lightest colour, if using more than one, and follow dye instructions carefully.

 Expert Village has a good video to get you started making a tie dye spiral design:

 Remember the card games you used to play as a child?
-Why not teach your kids how to play some card games.
-Here are fun card games for kids.
+Why not teach your kids how to play some of these fun card games for kids?

 You will need